 A content strategy helps you to plan the type of content you publish, when to publish it as well as the result it should produce.
 The following steps are involved in the process of creating a content strategy:

-b).
-Define target audience; who are you writing for?
+Who are you writing for?
 Your target audience can be defined in terms of gender, age, location, interests, income, profession, marital status or education level.
 For instance, you could be targeting newlywed couples, fresh college graduates aged between 19 and 25 years, business owners aged below 40 years, aspiring property buyers, and first-time parents among others.
+Understanding your target audience will help you create a personalized brand experience for them.

-d).
-Publish and distribute.
 After setting your goals and defining your KPIs, you need to publish and distribute the content so as to start measuring performance.
-If you need help in distributing your content, Pressfarm provides large databases of journalists to whom you can reach out.
+If you need help in distributing your content, you can reach out to PR agencies which are skilled at doing just that.

 Your blog posts should always have accompanying images.
 You might not be able to take all the photos you need for each post you write, but you can use photos taken by other people.
 Shutterstock offers quality images at a small subscription fee.
 You can also find royalty-free images on Google.
 After opening the image search results, click on tools, then usage rights and select as required.
 Sites such as Pixabay also offer royalty-free images that do not need attribution at all.
 Chances are, you will be using both free and paid images before you build your own multimedia gallery.

-Step number 4: Set up and automate your social media pages
+Step #4: Set up and automate your social media pages

 Most of your target customers are scattered across various channels on social media, and this is why you need a Facebook fan page, Twitter business page, Instagram and LinkedIn accounts.
 These will help you to promote your content as link building platforms where you can post content to drive targeted traffic to your blog.